Haanfar/farhaans-global-harmony-theater/README.md

     <!-- Mission and Vision Section -->
     <section id="mission-vision">
         <h2>Mission and Vision</h2>
         <p>Our mission is to celebrate diversity and cultural richness through the performing arts.
-We envision a world where the arts serve as a bridge, bringing together people of all backgrounds to share in the beauty of human expression.</p>
+We envision a world where the arts serve as a bridge, bringing together people of all backgrounds to share in the beauty of human expression and HCI.</p>
     </section>

     <!-- Current Season Section -->